soundaryaramesh/soundaryaramesh.github.io/projects.md

 In the novel, *The Strange Case of Dr. Jeykll and Mr. Hyde*, Mr. Poole is Dr. Jekyll's virtuous and loyal butler.
 Similarly, Poole is an upstanding and effective butler that helps you build Jekyll themes.
 It's made by [@mdo](https://twitter.com/mdo).
 -->
-As you might have figured out by now, most research papers are hard to follow (read as boring).
+As you might have figured out by now, most research papers are hard to follow (read: boring).
 So, in this part of my webpage, I try to provide short blog articles explaining my research work (to be updated soon!).

 For now, I list my research projects, with the most recent one first.